CartoDB/academy/_app/_sql-postgis/04-intermediate-sql.md

 |    3+     |  33875  |

-For more info on string functions in PostgreSQL check out the [documentation](http://www.postgresql.org/docs/9.3/static/functions-string.html).
+For more information on string functions in PostgreSQL check out the [documentation](http://www.postgresql.org/docs/9.5/static/functions-string.html).

 ## Visualize the number of rat complaints in each borough